Cunt

-Cunt (/kʌnt/) is a vulgar word for the vulva or vagina.
-It is used in a variety of ways, including as a term of disparagement.
-Reflecting national variations, cunt can be used as a disparaging and obscene term for a woman in the United States, an unpleasant or stupid man or woman in the United Kingdom, or a contemptible man in Australia and New Zealand.
-However, in Australia and New Zealand it can also be a neutral or positive term when used with a positive qualifier (e.g., "He's a good cunt").
+Cunt (/kʌnt/) is a vulgar word for the vulva in its primary sense, and it is used in a variety of ways, including as a term of disparagement.
+It is often used as a disparaging and obscene term for a woman in the United States, an unpleasant or objectionable person (regardless of gender) in the United Kingdom and Ireland, or a contemptible man in Australia and New Zealand.
+In Australia and New Zealand, it can also be a neutral or positive term when used with a positive qualifier (e.g., "He's a good cunt").
 The term has various derivative senses, including adjective and verb uses.

-Feminist writer and English professor Germaine Greer argues that cunt "is one of the few remaining words in the English language with a genuine power to shock".